Tarrant County Adds 2,187 COVID-19 Cases Monday, 21 Deaths

-The Tarrant County Public Health Department Monday is reporting 21 new COVID-19 deaths along with the addition of 2,187 new cases of the virus.
+The Tarrant County Public Health Department is reporting 30 more people have died after contracting COVID-19 while also announcing 1,817 new cases of the virus Tuesday.

-The county health department said there were 1,448 COVID-19 patients in county hospitals through Sunday and that the 7-day average for COVID-19 patients was at 1,483.
-The number of hospitalized patients is done from the high reached last Wednesday of 1,528 patients.
+The county health department said there were 1,469 COVID-19 patients in county hospitals through Monday and that the 7-day average for COVID-19 patients was at 1,489.
+The number of hospitalized patients is down slightly from the high of 1,528 patients reached Jan.
+6.

 If you would like to register to receive a COVID-19 vaccination in Tarrant County, click here for more information.

-Tarrant County is also reporting hospital occupancy in county hospitals is at 86%, and 96% in ICUs.
-Beds occupied by COVID-19 patients account for 30% of all patients in Tarrant County and for 27.17% of all patients in TSA-E.
+Tarrant County is also reporting hospital occupancy in county hospitals is at 86%, and 97% in ICUs Tuesday.
+Beds occupied by COVID-19 patients account for 29% of all patients in Tarrant County and for 27.09% of all patients in TSA-E.

-Of the latest victims, the county health department said they included a man from Fort Worth in his 90s, a woman from North Richland Hills in her 90s, a man and woman from North Richland Hills in their 80s, two women from Arlington in their 80s, a woman from Arlington in her 70s, a woman from Fort Worth in her 70s, two women from Arlington in their 60s, three men from Fort Worth in their 60s, a man and woman from Fort Worth in their 50s, a woman from Grand Prairie in her 50s, a woman from Haltom City in her 50s, a man from Sansom Park in his 40s, and two men and a woman from Arlington in their 40s.
-All had underlying health conditions.
+Of the latest victims, the county health department said they included a man and two women from Arlington in their 90s, a woman from Fort Worth in her 90s, a woman from Bedford in her 90s, a man from Azle in his 90s, a woman from Mansfield in her 90s, a woman from North Richland Hills in her 90s, three men from Fort Worth in their 80s, a man from White Settlement in his 80s, a man from Arlington in his 80s, a man from Burleson in his 70s, a man and two women from Arlington in their 70s, a man from Haltom City in his 70s, a woman from Mansfield in her 70s, a man from Richland Hills in his 70s, a man from Euless in his 70s, two men from Fort Worth in their 70s, a man from North Richland Hills in his 60s, a woman and two men from Fort Worth in their 60s, a woman from Arlington in her 60s, and two women from Mansfield in their 60s.
+All but one had underlying health conditions.

 COVID-19 Resources